-Osprey is one of the few brands that is renowned for consistently producing quality backpacks of all types, with their daypacks being some of their most popular bags.
+Osprey is one of the few brands that are renowned for consistently producing quality backpacks of all types, with their daypacks being some of their most popular bags.

-The Osprey company is all about the backpacks and bags in generally.
-In fact they produce everything you can think of bag-wise: casual backpacks, child carriers, hydration packs, and backpack specifically design for outdoor activities.
-Cyclists, hikers, serious backpackers and even alpine climbers all rely on the quality of Osprey backpacks.
+The Osprey company is all about backpacks and bags in general.
+In fact, they produce everything you can think of bag-wise: casual backpacks, child carriers, hydration packs, and backpacks specifically design for outdoor activities.
+Cyclists, hikers, serious backpackers, and even alpine climbers all rely on the quality of Osprey backpacks.

 Although they have a few different daypacks available, their Talon 11 daypack is one of their best.
 If you’ve been looking for a daypack that can get your through hikes or ultralight backpacking adventures, you’re going to love this model.

 There are two sizes of the Talon 11 available:

 - Small/Medium (S/M): 549 cubic inches, 9 liters, weighs roughly 1.5lbs

 - Medium/Large (M/L): 671 cubic inches, 11 liters, weighs roughly 1.7lbs

 Dimensions for each size are 18” x 9” x 8” and 20” x 9” x 8”, respectively.
 Just within these two size options the average man or woman should be able to use the backpack properly.
 If you are a very large man or a very petite woman, you should probably visit an Osprey supplier to try on this model before purchasing online.

 When it comes to features, the Talon 11 is more “high tech” than many daypacks, which will please gear junkies, but also simple enough to be very user-friendly.
 The main features Osprey went with include: